-- 4. Under the three targeted programs of the Strategic Climate Fund (SCF) Forest Investment Program (FIP), Pilot Program for Climate Resilience (PPCR) and Scaling-up Renewable Energy Program in Low-Income Countries (SREP) Investment Plans1 are submitted by governments, with the assistance of MDBs working in the country, and endorsed by the appropriate Sub-Committee as a basis for the further development of proposals.
+- 4. FIP and PPCR Investment Plans1 are submitted by governments, with the assistance of MDBs working in the country, and endorsed by the appropriate Sub-Committee as a basis for the further development of proposals.
 Project and program proposals are submitted to the CIF Sub-Committee for approval of CIF funding at the pre-appraisal stage. - 5.
-The Sub-Committees for FIP, PPCR and SREP have agreed on principles for the allocation of resources to the selected pilot countries taking into account, among other things, the pledges per targeted program.
-The allocation of resources to the initial round of pilot countries is expressed through a range with an upper and lower ceiling, recognizing that actual funding decisions are to be made on the basis of project and program proposals.
-The Sub-Committees have underscored that the quality of the proposed activities will be a significant factor in the funding to be approved when project proposals are submitted for approval of SCF funding.
+The Sub-Committees for FIP and PPCR have agreed on principles for the allocation of resources to the selected pilot countries taking into account, among other things, the pledges per targeted program.
+The allocation of resources to the initial round2 of pilot countries is expressed through a range with an upper and lower ceiling, recognizing that actual funding decisions are to be made on the basis of project and program proposals.
+The Sub-Committees have underscored that the quality of the proposed activities will be a significant factor in the funding to be approved when project proposals are submitted for approval of SCF funding. - 6.
+As investment plans continue to be prepared, with resource constraints, it is timely to agree upon a strategy for actively managing the project and program pipeline in a manner that maximizes the efficient and effective use of available resources over time.

-&lt;sup>1 Investment Plans for FIP and SREP; Strategic Programs for Climate Resilience (SPCR) for PPCR
+1 Investment Plans for FIP; Strategic Programs for Climate Resilience (SPCR) for PPCR

-&lt;sup>2 Some of the recently selected pilot countries into the SCF programs will not have guaranteed funding
+2 Some of the recently selected pilot countries into the SCF programs will not have guaranteed funding

-- 6. As investment plans continue to be prepared, with resource constraints, it is timely to agree upon a strategy for actively managing the project and program pipeline in a manner that maximizes the efficient and effective use of available resources over time. - 7.
-In November 2011, the SCF Trust Fund Committee approved a pipeline management policy for targeted programs under the SCF.
+- 7. In November 2011, the SCF Trust Fund Committee approved a pipeline management policy for targeted programs under the SCF3.
 The document defined a strategy for actively managing the project and program pipeline in a manner that maximizes the efficient and effective use of available resources over time.
 The policy document further outlined the approach and principles that have defined SCF pipeline management.
 The pipeline management system proposed in the existing document has served as a tool in ensuring that projects and programs submitted to the Sub-Committees for approval of SCF funding do not exceed available resources in the Trust Fund.
 The tool also serves as a tracking platform not only for pledges but also for allocation updates and pipeline related information including analyses. - 8.
-This updated policy paper will provide a framework for the implementation of the existing SCF policy, and to enhance pipeline management and prioritization of the SCF portfolio.
-This will contribute to the effective and efficient oversight of the SCF programs by providing the Sub-Committee members and country teams responsible for preparing investment frameworks, with predictability and confidence in the management of the funds.
+This updated policy paper will provide a framework for the implementation of the existing SCF policy as it pertains the FIP and PPCR, and to enhance pipeline management and prioritization of the FIP and PPCR portfolios.
+This will contribute to the effective and efficient oversight of the PPCR and FIP programs by providing the Sub-Committee members and country teams responsible for preparing investment frameworks, with predictability and confidence in the management of the funds.